John Bradley (drag racer): Racing career

 Bradley started racing in Southern California in 1946, competing on dirt tracks and in illegal street races, with a Deuce roadster.
 His first dragster used Ford Model T frame rails and a Ford flathead V8; built in 1952, it hit a speed of 147 mph.

-He set records beginning in 1956 and was still doing so until a few years ago.
+Bradley set records beginning in 1956 and was still doing so until a few years ago.
 He recorded twenty-eight wins in Top Eliminator in 1956 alone.

-He drove the tube-chassised Gene's Brake Shop Special digger in 1961.
+Bradley drove the tube-chassised Gene's Brake Shop Special digger in 1961.
 Running on gasoline, Bradley would cheat, hiding nitro in the fuel line to pass scrutineering; nitro had been banned as unsafe for racing by NHRA in 1957.
 Track officials routinely tore down the carburetors and intake manifold, and tested the front-mounted fuel tank, without finding anything amiss.
 This car would take Bradley to 50 Top Eliminator titles and a number of track records during 1957 and 1958.

 At the Colton Dragster Invitational (Bradley's home track) in 1957, Bradley defeated Emory Cook (in the hemi-powered Cook and Bedwell digger).
 He lost in the semi-final at the NHRA Fuel and Gass Championship in Bakersfield, California, in 1959, but won that year's Southern California Championship, hosted by the Pomona Valley Timing Association.

 Bradley also drove a twin-engined car which used a pair of flatties, in a chassis welded up in Bradley's garage, built with the assistance of long-time partner Max Romero.
 This car ran 100% nitro, and turned in a pass of 8.98 seconds at 172 mph.
 He campaigned this car from 1958 to 1962.

 Bradley used a high-gear-only transmission in all his dragsters, which resulted in bogging off the starting line when combined with the flathead's poor low-rpm torque.
 It was because of this he used the nitro.

 Unlike other racers, Bradley continued to campaign a flatty-powered digger, earning him the nickname "Mr. Flathead".
 Bradley retired from professional racing, but continued to run a 9-second flathead-powered exhibition car on California's nostalgia drag racing circuit into his late 70s.
 This car uses eight-plug billet aluminum cylinder heads Bradley designed himself.

-He was inducted into the International Drag Racing Hall of Fame in 1994.
+Bradley was inducted into the International Drag Racing Hall of Fame in 1994.